rust-lang/rust-forge/triage-procedure.md

 blocking PR (something like "This PR appears to be blocked on #12345") and change the state to `S-blocked`.

+If the pr is tagged with `final-comment-period` it does not need to be triaged unless the process has stalled for a reasonable period of time.
+At this point, ping the appropriate people to check their boxes to sign off on the PR.
+If *that* stalls nominate the PR.

+PRs tagged with `finshed-final-comment-period` are eligable for triage.

 ### [S-waiting-on-team PRs][s-waiting-on-team]

 PRs active within the last 4 days or inactive for greater than 2 weeks need to